Fates-List/lynx/api-docs/privacy.md

 4. You must be at least 13 years old in order to use this service
 5. You may not DDOS, attempt to exploit or otherwise harm the service without permission from the owner(s) of Fates List
 6. You may not leak private information on another user's bots, such as API tokens, without permission from the bot owner or from a Head Admin or higher.
 This is legally binding and will be enforced to the fullest degree permitted by law
-7. May log you IP address which may be used by Fates List to protect against abuse of our service or by approved third parties, such as Digital Ocean and local law enforcement.
+7. May log your IP address which may be used by Fates List to protect against abuse of our service or by approved third parties, such as Digital Ocean and local law enforcement.
 Most sites log IP addresses and they are usually changed periodically by your Internet Service Provider.
 8. You agree that we are not responsible for any possible accidents that may happen such as leaked IP addresses or leaked API tokens.
 We aim to never have this happen but accidents can and do happen at times
 9. Many bot logs are public to your users for auditing purposes
 10. You must follow Discord's Terms Of Service